yury-lysogorskiy/lammps/doc/src/delete_atoms.rst

 For molecular systems (see the :doc:`atom_style <atom_style>` command), the atom ID re-assignment now calls the :doc:`reset_atoms id
 <reset_atoms>` command internally.
 For backward compatibility, the
 default setting is *no* in this case.

-A molecular system with fixed bonds, angles, dihedrals, or improper interactions, is one where the topology of the interactions is typically defined in the data file read by the :doc:`read_data
-<read_data>` command, and where the interactions themselves are
-defined with the :doc:`bond_style <bond_style>`, :doc:`angle_style
-<angle_style>`, etc. commands.
+A molecular system with fixed bonds, angles, dihedrals, or improper interactions, is one where the topology of the interactions is typically defined in the data file read by the :doc:`read_data <read_data>` command, and where the interactions themselves are defined with the :doc:`bond_style <bond_style>`, :doc:`angle_style <angle_style>`, etc. commands.

 .. warning::

-   If you delete atoms from a a molecular system, you must be careful not to end up with bonded interactions that are stored by remaining atoms but which include deleted atoms.
+   If you delete atoms from a molecular system, you must be careful not to end up with bonded interactions that are stored by remaining atoms but which include deleted atoms.
 This will cause LAMMPS to generate a "missing atoms" error when the bonded interaction is